nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 l2_paths = earthaccess.open(results)
 ```

-And let's do a quick plot of a `rhot_red` wavelength to see what the data looks like:
+And let's plot a `rhot_red` wavelength to see what the data looks like:

 ```{code-cell} ipython3
 dataset = xr.open_datatree(l1b_paths[0])